hatlabs/halpi/content/en/docs/software/_index.md

 ## Introduction

 HALPI is a general-purpose computer that comes preinstalled with OpenPlotter 4, a custom distribution of Raspberry Pi OS with a number of pre-installed applications and services.
+HALPI's OpenPlotter installation is slightly customized to support the hardware and software features of the HALPI computer.

 Documentation for each software component is provided by their respective projects:

 - Raspberry Pi OS: [Raspberry Pi OS Documentation](https://www.raspberrypi.org/documentation/)